Cacao Bliss Balls

 Yummy Hubby and I like these bliss balls best coated in coconut shavings, while the girls like them best plain.

 Aren’t these bliss balls cute?
 It’s so nice to have a batch in the fridge for times when we need a quick snack or to satisfy a chocolate craving.
-I hope you enjoy these!
+I hope you enjoy these, and be sure to check out our High Protein Peanut Butter Balls 7 Ways Here.
 Don’t miss the short video to see how it’s done!

 - 1 1/2 cups roasted, unsalted almonds